 January 9: City Manager Directive on Stakeholder Participation

-10. Stakeholder Participation: The City Manager issued a new "Stakeholder Participation in Policy Development" Administrative Policy Procedure directing Departmental staff drafting policies, which may in any way impact business and neighborhoods, to engage stakeholders in policy development prior to bringing proposed policies forward for discussion by policy boards (Click here to access this directive).
+10. Stakeholder Participation: The City Manager issued a new "Stakeholder Participation in Policy Development" Administrative Policy Procedure directing Departmental staff drafting policies, which may in any way impact business and neighborhoods, to engage stakeholders in policy development prior to bringing proposed policies forward for discussion by policy boards.

 November 22: Building Department Pilot Friday Services Launched